Internet Gateway Device Protocol: Usage

 Applications using peer-to-peer networks, multiplayer gaming, and remote assistance programs need a way to communicate through home and business gateways.
 Without IGD one has to manually configure the gateway to allow traffic through, a process which is error-prone and time-consuming.
-Universal Plug and Play (UPnP) comes with a solution for network address translation traversal (NAT traversal) that implements IGD.
+UPnP comes with a solution for network address translation traversal (NAT traversal) that implements IGD.

 IGD makes it easy to do the following: